matt-cart/website/website/content/how-i-built-this-website-(part-1).md

 Proceed to [Part 2](</blog/how-i-built-this-website-(part-2)>) for an introduction to Markdown.

+* * *

+### Footnotes

 [^1]: A fascinating documentary about the past, present and future of the internet can be found in Werner Herzog's recent documentary [Lo and Behold: Reveries of the Connected World](https://www.youtube.com/watch?v=lYVjUT4FiOc).
 Watch this documentary even if only to see Herzog tell Elon Musk that he volunteers to go to Mars.
 [^2]: <https://en.wikipedia.org/wiki/URL#Syntax>
+[^3]: In a browser, the root path "`/`" is implied when accessing a URL like *http://mattcarter.co*.
+In fact, if you type a forward slash, and only a forward slash, at the trailing end of a URL, it will get clipped off after you hit enter.